 Can You Get Stainless Steel Trays?

-Yes, you can buy 15″ x 15″ stainless steel trays from the manufacturer.
+Yes, you can definitely buy 15″ x 15″ stainless steel trays.
 I’ve seen that sometimes you can get a pack of 9 at a good sale price, so watch out for that.

 You won’t need to use plastic mesh screens with these trays, which are 100% 304 stainless steel – the same grade of stainless steel used in Excalibur’s commercial dehydrators, so you’re getting good quality.